immsrini/NewWebsite/_pages/about.md

 As the Lead ML Architect at Paytm Labs in Canada, I spearheaded advanced machine learning projects.
 Before this, as a Senior Architect at NVIDIA, Bangalore, I collaborated with a team of researchers and engineers, developing deep learning models, platforms, and pipelines optimized for GPU-based training and inferencing.

-In the early stages of my career, I co-founded Market Learning Labs, developing developer tools for computer vision and NLP applications.
+In the early stages of my career, I co-founded Market Learning Labs, building developer tools for computer vision and NLP applications.
 Despite its eventual failure due to non-viable market fit, this experience was invaluable.
 My career began as a Research Assistant at the Indian Institute of Science, Bangalore, where I worked on OCR and TTS systems for Indic languages.

 For over a decade, I have been an engaged IEEE volunteer, dedicating my efforts to the scientific community.
 I previously held the role of Vice-Chair for the Membership Development Committee in IEEE Region 7 (Canada).
 In 2020, I was elevated to the status of Senior Member (SMIEEE).